holoviz/lumen/docs/how_to/variables_and_references.md

 :::
 ::::

-The reference to the variable is built up as follows:
+The reference to the variable is built up as:
 1) The name of the source to reference, `csv` in this case.
 2) The table's name `websites`, which is the filename without an extension.
 3) Which column of the table to look at `url`.

-These three parts are combined into the following variable `$csv.websites.url`.
+4= Combine the last three parts, and you get the following variable `$csv.websites.url`.

 ## External variables (templating)